 Inder Kumar Gujral (1997-1998)

-The 12th prime minister of India, I K Gujral was a participant of the Quit India Movement under Gandhi Ji leader ship.
-As the minister of external affairs, he is remembered for the Gujral Doctrine – a set of five principles to guide the foreign policy of India with its immediate neighbours, particularly Pakistan.
+The 12th prime minister of India, I K Gujral was a participant of the Quit India Movement under Gandhi Ji’s leadership.
+As the minister of external affairs, he is remembered for the Gujral Doctrine – a set of five principles to guide the foreign policy of India with its immediate neighbors, particularly Pakistan.
 He was both a Rajya Sabha member and a Lok Sabha member.

 Atal Bihari Vajpayee (1996, 1998-99, 1999-2004)